alexanderpono/ponomarenko-alex-otus/README.md

-# ponomarenko-alex-otus-nodejs
+# ponomarenko-alex-otus
-Homework for Node.js OTUS course
+Homework for OTUS courses